 Several of the control devices are in sockets and can be easily replaced.
-The following table lists the control device associated with a particular function:
+The following Table lists the control device associated with a particular function:

-Table 5-9.
+Table 5-10.
 Relay PCA Control Devices

 FUNCTION CONTROL DEVICE SOCKETED

 All valves U5 Yes

 Reaction Cell Heater K1 Yes

 NO 2 -to-NO Heater K2 Yes

-Permeation Tube Heater for Optional Internal Span Gas Generator K4 Yes